New York State Route 22: Route description

-NY 22 starts as an urban arterial road, passing through the most populous communities along its route within its first 15 mi.
+NY 22 starts as an urban surface road, passing through the most populous communities along its route within its first 15 mi.
 After running northerly from its origin in the Bronx it veers slightly to the northeast in the vicinity of a traffic circle near Kensico Dam before heading northward for good as a mostly two-lane rural route all the way to the state's North Country.

 The majority of NY 22's 337 mi routing is maintained by the New York State Department of Transportation (NYSDOT); however, several sections are maintained by other jurisdictions.
 The southernmost of these is in the Bronx, where the entirety of the highway within the borough is maintained by the New York City Department of Transportation (NYCDOT).
 In Westchester County, NY 22 is mostly locally maintained within the city of Mount Vernon and is county-maintained within the city of White Plains.
 In Clinton County, the route is locally maintained within the city of Plattsburgh.

 During its course, NY 22 intersects or runs concurrently with 46 other designated routes: one state parkway, five Interstate Highways, and seven U.S. Highways not counting its own termini.
 Of the surface road intersections, 18 terminate at NY 22 and 15 are concurrencies shared with the crossing routes, accounting for 72.6 mi, or 21.5% of the highway's total length.